-If this blog made you angry, its obviously because I attacked a religion/doctrine you hold dear or exposed a false teacher you blindly followed.
-Religious discussions are one of the most sensitive issues in the world and many times, people bring their emotions and sentiments into it.
+If this blog made you angry, it’s obviously because I attacked a religion (or doctrines) you hold dear or exposed a false teacher whom you are devoted to.
+Religious topics are one of the most sensitive issues in the world and many times, people bring their emotions and sentiments into them.
 However, you are entitled to your feelings.

-Some readers feel I have to be silenced because of my viewpoints.
+Some readers actually feel I need to be silenced because of my viewpoints.
 A Muslim lady once messaged me saying, “You are not even ashamed of opening a blog just to tarnish someone’s image.”
-To which I replied: “Why should I be ashamed of starting a blog when even porn stars, occultists, atheists and Muslims have their blogs to disseminate their ideologies?
+I replied: “Why should I be ashamed of starting a blog when even porn stars, occultists, atheists and Muslims have their blogs to disseminate their ideologies?
 It’s a freeworld.”
 Just because you don’t like what I write doesn’t eliminate my rights to do so.
-The sword of religious freedom always cut in both ways.
-If we are free to believe it, then we are also free to question or reject it.
+The sword of religious freedom always cuts in both ways.
+If we are free to believe a thing, then we are also free to question or reject it.

-With that being said, I need to clarify some things about my objectives:
+With that being said, I need to clarify my objectives:

-1. This is not an entertainment blog which panders to people’s excitement.
+1. This is not an entertainment blog that panders to public excitement.
 It’s a space where false doctrines, beliefs and unethical acts are criticized and questioned.

 2. As a Christian dedicated to truth, I won’t play it for the crowd by calling white black or vice versa.
 Truth is not always pleasant to learn about.
 Sometimes, it leaves you shocked (and angry) that you have been lied to for so long.
-Psychologists call it cognitive dissonance.
-It’s a necessary phase in transition from deception to truth.
+This is a necessary phase in transition from deception to truth.

-3. In responding to false religions of various stripes and theological errors, I’m not writing anything new.
-I’m simply saying the same thing that others (both past and present) have said.
-This is what is called Research.
-I endeavour to quote from valid sources, therefore, the idea that I “invented” a theory to smear your hero or group must therefore be discarded.
+3. In responding to aberrant religious groups and theological errors, I’m not writing anything new.
+I’m simply stating the same thing that others (both past and present) have said.
+This is called Research.
+Thus, I endeavour to quote from valid sources.
+The idea that I “invented” a theory to smear your hero or group should therefore be discarded.

 4. There are different genres of writing.
 Satire is one of them.
 To a high extent, it’s harmless and sometimes acceptable in refuting heresies.
 Most times when reasoning fails, humour works.